Elijah1111/441-FP/README.md

 We each contributed all over the place, so there was a good deal of overlap, but below are areas where we each focused more specifically.
 ### Elijah
 ### Shane
+Implemented model loader and animations.
+The model loader has the ability to procedurally import sequentially numbered models As the horse moves faster, the animation increases in speed and as the horse moves slower the animation slows down. \
+Imported and arranged a custom dark spooky skybox.
 ### Benjamin
 Created the Bump Map shader for the brick buildings.
 It uses multiple light sources and a Blinn-Phong Model under the hood. \
 To accompany the bump map shader, a custom function for creating 3D rectangular prisms that are to be textured was built. \